Maldives lawmakers dismiss Chief Justice and senior judge

 Those violations, it said, included the suspension of dozens of lawyers after they called for judicial reforms and a ruling which stripped a dozen lawmakers of their seats after they joined the then opposition, now ruling party, in 2017.

-The Supreme Court and its judges have not commented during th4e course of the investigation.
-The watchdog said the Chief Justice’s office had received a copy of the report but returned it.
+Throughout the investigation, the Supreme Court and some of it judges have accused the watchdog of obstructing their business.
+The Judicial Service Commission said the Chief Justice’s office had received a copy of its report, but had returned it.

 The chairman of the ruling Maldivian Democratic Party, Hassan Latheef, said the vote was a milestone in its reform efforts.
 “I believe, we still do have enormous work to shape up a modern judiciary, “ he told Reuters.